 In 2014, I embarked on a journey to lose weight (again).
 Our gym had been open for almost a year; I had put on some weight.
-Fun fact: it’s surprisingly harder to work out when you own a gym.
+Fun fact: one of the last things you have time to do when you own a gym is work out.
 If you’re interested in more about my journey with food, check out my book.

 I decided to hire a coach.
 My vision was that a coach would help keep me accountable and motivate me.
 I’m big on accountability.
 After working with this coach for a few months, I also decided I wanted to train like a bodybuilder and do a figure show that fall.

-For those of you who aren’t familiar, there are several tiers of competitors in a bodybuilding show: bikini (think boobs and booty, toned and sexy); figure (fuller, more defined and muscular, and conditioned); fitness (think figure competitor with gymnastics skills and athletic ability who must perform as part of her package); physique (very defined muscularity and bigger in size than a figure competitor); and bodybuilding (huge and jacked, the biggest bodies on stage).
+For those of you who aren’t familiar, there are several tiers of competitors in a bodybuilding show: bikini (think boobs and booty, “toned” and sexy); figure (fuller, more defined and muscular, and conditioned but still sexy); fitness (think figure competitor with gymnastics skills and athletic ability who must perform as part of her package); physique (very defined muscularity and bigger in size than a figure competitor); and bodybuilding (huge and jacked, the biggest bodies on stage).

 I participated in my first figure competition in the NPC (National Physique Committee) at the 2014 Eastern USA Championships in TriBeCa.
 You can see my (hilarious) stage shots here.